prathamVaidya/vasp/README.md

 The results of the url shows the status of the vaccine availabilty:

-- 0 For Unavailable (It is for places where even the 18+ vaccine camp has not started yet)
+- 0 For Unavailable (It is for places where even the 18-44 Age Group vaccine camp has not started yet)
 - 1 for Available but all booked
 - 2 for Slots Available (Success)
 - 3 for Some error (becuase firewall sometimes blocks requests temporarily)